Thich Nhat Hanh, influential Zen Buddhist monk, dies at 95

 A post on Nhat Hanh's verified Twitter page attributed to The International Plum Village Community of Engaged Buddhism also confirmed the news, saying, “We invite our beloved global spiritual family to take a few moments to be still, to come back to our mindful breathing, as we together hold Thay in our hearts."

-Born as Nguyen Xuan Bao in 1926 and ordained at age 16, Nhat Hanh distilled Buddhist teachings on compassion and suffering into easily grasped guidance over a lifetime dedicated to working for peace.
-In 1961 he went to the United States to study, teaching comparative religion for a time at Princeton and Columbia universities.
+Born as Nguyễn Đình Lang in 1926 in Hue and ordained at age 16, Nhat Hanh distilled Buddhist teachings on compassion and suffering into easily grasped guidance over a lifetime dedicated to working for peace.
+In 1961 he went to the United States to study for a time at Princeton Theological Seminary.
+He later taught at Columbia University.

 For most of the remainder of his life, he lived in exile at Plum Village, a retreat center he founded in southern France.

-Note: This story was first published on January 22, 2022.
-It was updated on January 25, 2022 to correct that Thich Nhat Hanh attended Princeton Theological Seminary and later taught and conducted research at Columbia University and that Thich Nhat Hanh’s legal name was Nguyen Xuan Bao, but his name at birth was Nguyễn Đình Lang.